 Since medical cannabis became legal in New Mexico, technology has evolved to make administering medicine safer and more efficient.
-Medical cannabis is of a much higher quality than street cannabis, and master growers like those at Shift work with a variety of genetics to grow plants that are high in health-giving compounds like THC, CBD and CBN.
+Medical cannabis is of a much higher quality than street cannabis, and master growers like those at Lift work with a variety of genetics to grow plants that are high in health-giving compounds like THC, CBD and CBN.
 In addition to better growing techniques, medical cannabis is easier to administer thanks to improved technology.

 Many people prefer inhaling medical cannabis because of its fast-acting effects.
 Several different methods of inhalation exist, including smoking and vaporizing cannabis flower and concentrates.